The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 b. if the IBU does not have that part of the board of the Banking company overseeing its business as described in (i) – that part of the management committee or similar body (by whatever name called of the Banking company (of which the IBU is a branch) that has the responsibility of overseeing the IBU ’s business in or from the IFSC;

-c. if the IBU does not have the governance structures described in (a) and (b)—the person or persons delegated 5 by the board, management committee or other body of the Banking company, with the responsibility of overseeing the IBU ’s business in or from the IFSC.
+c. if the IBU does not have the governance structures described in (a) and (b)—the persons delegated 5 by the board, management committee or other body of the Banking company, with the responsibility of overseeing the IBU ’s business in or from the IFSC.

-ii.
-“Governance framework” shall mean the IBU’s organisational structures, policies, procedures and systems and controls as they relate to the IBU ’s business objectives and the means of achieving them and also includes:
+2. “Governance framework” shall mean the IBU’s organisational structures, policies, procedures and systems and controls as they relate to the IBU ’s business objectives and the means of achieving them and also includes:

 a) its risk management framework